Former names: Med Queen, Vistamar

 History - construction and ownership

-Vistamar cruise ship operated in the Caribbean, Europe (Mediterranean and Baltic), Arctic and Antarctica, as well as in the extreme areas of Amazon River (Manaus Brazil.
+MS Vistamar operated cruises in the Caribbean, Europe (Mediterranean and Baltic), Arctic and Antarctica, as well as in the extreme areas of Amazon River (Manaus Brazil.
 In 1997 to the itinerary program was introduced Greenland.
-In 2003, Vistamar was the first large cruise vessel to navigate on Amazon River all the way to Iquitos Peru - 4400 km (2700 ml) away from the Atlantic Ocean.
+In 2003, Vistamar was the first large cruise vessel to navigate on the Amazon River all the way to Iquitos Peru - 4400 km (2700 ml) away from the Atlantic Ocean.

 In July 2017 was announced that the ship (in 2016 renamed "Med Queen") will be chartered by Alteza Cruises (Argentina-Greek investor group).
 Alteza was planning to start operations in November 2017 with 4- to 11-night roundtrips from Argentina - Ushuaia to Antarctica, and Buenos Aires to Atlantic South American ports.
 However, the boat charter deal was not signed and the vessel (renamed to "MS Orient Queen") continued operations for Abou Merhi Cruises.

-MS Orient Queen has a total of 154 cabins for 300 passengers (max capacity).
-Cabin categories include:
+MS Orient Queen has a total of 155 staterooms for 300 passengers (max capacity).

 - (Deck 6) Inside Double (twin beds), Oceanview Double (bunk beds), Junior Suite (king beds)